-Typically the postulancy at St. Bernard lasts about six weeks and one is free to discontinue at any point.
+Typically the postulancy at St. Bernard lasts six months and one is free to discontinue at any point.
 During this time, postulants have the opportunity for a sort of extended live-in experience.
 The tradition at St. Bernard is for postulants to wear the monastic tunic, which is the first part of the Benedictine habit.
 Postulants have rooms inside the monastery and join the monks in their common life of prayer and work.
 Additionally, they receive instruction about monastic life through several classes and become oriented with the particular customs of St. Bernard Abbey.
 Like all the stages on the way to solemn profession, the postulancy is both a time for formation as well as continued discernment.
 If he so desires, a postulant may request to be admitted to the next step of formation: the novitiate.

 The novitiate is an intense, yearlong period of formation, which one may choose to leave at any time.
 When a man enters the novitiate, he receives the monastic scapular, worn over the tunic he received as a postulant.
 Also upon entrance to the novitiate, one customarily receives a new name, signifying the beginning of a new life to which the Lord has called him.
 Like the postulancy, novices participate fully in the daily life of the community.
 In addition to the common schedule of the monastery, the day of a novice usually includes one or two classes; periods of manual work; common recreation; and time for private prayer, reading, and study.
 Novices meet regularly with the novice master and their individual spiritual directors.
 Like all the stages on the way to solemn profession, the novitiate is both a time for formation as well as continued discernment.
 At the completion of one year of novitiate, the novice may ask to profess simple vows as a monk of the community.